pyprojectx/pyprojectx/docs/docs/usage.md

 ## Install the global `px` script
 Pyprojectx provides a small `px` script that delegates everything to the `pw` wrapper script.
-The `pw` script is searched in the current working directory and its parents.
+The `pw` script is searched for in the current working directory and its parents.

 When added to your _PATH_, you can replace `./pw` with the shorter `px`.
 This also works from subdirectories: `../../pw` can also be replaced with `px`